Yiqiao Zhong

 Research agenda

-In a recent representative paper, I examined various pretrained Transformer models and explored the hidden geometry inside these black-box models.
+• In another paper, we examined various pretrained Transformer models and explored the hidden geometry inside these black-box models.
 The interesting geometric structure seems to contain many stories to be told!
+See my blog here.

 Statistical foundation of Deep learning.
 A fundamental question in modern machine learning (e.g.,deep learning) is the generalization properties of complex and over-parametrized models.
 This impressive empirical performance of deep networks has driven active research in the past few years.
 A useful source of introduction to deep learning can be found in a course I co-instructed in 2019 (course link).

-A recent paper excellently surveys recent progress for the statistical foundations of deep learning.
+An excellent paper surveys recent progress for the statistical foundations of deep learning.
 I presented a brief introduction to several key ideas in a lecture for CS762 in October 2022.
 You can find my slides here.

 Related research topics.
 Some other related research topics I am interested in: